Jarvis-Consulting-Group/jarvis_data_eng-En4zo/linux_sql/README.md

 ./scripts/psql_docker stop

 ```
-Create a database using psql CLI
+Create a database using psql CLI.
 ```bash

 #make sure the docker container is running